Rogergrosado/ProfitPath_DemoDay/replit.md

 ## Recent Changes (July 18, 2025)

+✓ **Advanced Features Implementation**: Complete integration of all requested advanced components
+  - AdvancedReportBuilder with drag-and-drop functionality and export capabilities in Reports page
+  - RealTimeAlerts system integrated into Inventory page for stock monitoring
+  - AdvancedReorderCalendar with predictive analytics for inventory management
+  - PredictiveAnalytics component with demand forecasting and market insights
+  - AchievementSystem with gamification using canvas-confetti celebrations
+  - New Analytics hub page with tabs for all advanced analytics features

+✓ **Enhanced Page Architecture**: Extended all main pages with advanced functionality
+  - Inventory page: 5 tabs including Real-Time Alerts and Advanced Calendar
+  - Goals page: Achievement System integration with gamified seller progress
+  - Reports page: Complete drag-and-drop report builder with template system
+  - New Analytics page: Centralized hub for all AI-powered insights and predictions
+  - Proper routing and navigation between all advanced features

 ✓ **README.md Documentation**: Comprehensive setup guide for local development with clone instructions
   - Complete installation and setup instructions for new developers
   - Environment variable configuration guide with Firebase and database setup